vedmack/yadcf/README.md

    - define how the values in the filter will be sorted
    - define the order in which the values in the filter will be sorted
    - support all major browser (including IE8)
+   - define in which date format the date will be parsed and displayed in datepicker widget

 Examples: